-Chocolate Trifle is a delicious, quick and easy dessert make with instant chocolate pudding, ladyfingers, bananas, pineapple and cherries, then topped with whipped cream.
+Chocolate Trifle is a delicious, quick and easy dessert made with instant chocolate pudding, ladyfingers, bananas, pineapple and cherries, then topped with whipped cream.

-Mix pudding with milk according to directions on box Set aside.
+Mix pudding with milk according to the directions on box.

 Line the bottom of a trifle bowl, or other glass bowl that holds at least 2 quarts (8 cups) with half of the lady fingers or vanilla wafers.

 Drain the pineapple.

 Lay the chunks on each of the cookies.
 (2 chunks for ladyfingers and 1 for vanilla wafers).

 Slice banana in crosswise slices the thickness of the cookies.

 Place a slice of banana on each pineapple piece.